derDere/gotify-win-desktop/README.md

 ## Troubleshooting
 - If you see `401 Unauthorized`, the app backs off reconnect attempts automatically.
-- Notifications rely on Windows; ensure Focus Assist is off if you don’t see toasts.
+- Notifications rely on Windows; ensure Focus Assist / Do Not Disturb is off if you don’t see toasts.

 ## License
-Licensed under the terms in [LICENSE](LICENSE).
+GNU General Public License v3.0 (GPL-3.0).
+See [LICENSE](LICENSE).
 Project name: gotify-win-desktop.